Mermaid of the Magdalene

 Our essence (higher self, soul, ext) is always moving through our lives, pointing us toward things that feel aligned with who we are.
 And we are more than just Human.
 Our consciousness is currently experiencing itself by identifying with a body, but our consciousness is so much more.
 I know mermaids, faeries, dragons, phoenixes, elves, and all manner of combination of these things.
 Some people just don’t seem as human as something else.

-Back before I looked at my life as a myth and was living in a more shallow version of reality, I would still enter into ecstatic states of consciousness through the water.
 I remember during the darkest times in my life, around age 15, when I went to the Caribbean and had an experience of complete soul embodiment standing in and staring at the sunlight dancing upon the turquoise waters.
 It was the most exquisite feeling of peace and precious perfection.
 Despite what was going on in my life, my essence still managed to shine through all the turmoil I was experiencing and the water acted as a trigger for remembrance.
-My relationship with the water has blossomed in that I no longer look at it as just a substance, but I see her as the elemental embodiment of the divine feminine.
+My relationship with the water has blossomed in that I no longer look at it as just a substance, but I see her as the elemental embodiment of the divine mother.

 The water represents deep feminine wisdom, the principals of love, surrender, flow, shape shifting, purification, and trust.
 She is a being of profound Grace, of artful alchemy.
 When do I feel most aligned with these things?
 What gets me feeling all wet and oceanic?
 Mystical union with God.

 My relationship with God (source, creator, ext) has always had a certain texture.
 A romantic, mystical Rumi quality, a special aliveness felt purest alone, either in my own sacred space or out in nature.
-This feeling stimulated not by modern belief systems, or current experiences common in this age, but the deeper connection with the fabric of life itself.
+This feeling stimulated not by modern belief system, but the deeper connection with the fabric of life itself.
 The wisdom of Love.
 Not a little love, but the big holy shit this energy is what created the whole universe kind of Love.
 I’ve come to realize that all of true life is an act of love making.
 The merging of the father (sun, light, electricity, fire, ext) and the mother (earth, matter, magnetism, water, ext).

 As a little girl, I named everything Rose Marie.
-As I grew older, I realized that the lineage I feel most aligned with on this planet is the Rose line of the Christ/Magdalen energies (rooting in the Isis temples of ancient Egypt).
+As I grew older, I realized that the lineage I feel most aligned with on this planet is the Rose line of the Christ/Magdalene energies.
 After high school, I started walking the path of the Beloved more consciously.
-The book the Magdalen Manuscript served as an essential part of this process.
-It would serve as an inspiration and guide for my lifelong journey into the path of relationship alchemy.

 So how do Mermaids and the path of the Rose/Magdalen/Isis lineage relate?
 They both represent the return of the Divine Feminine, specifically the archetype of the Mother.
 It is an immersion into Love, Grace, and Surrender.

 To begin, it’s helpful to note that Mary was a title used for priestesses of woman who considered themselves brides of God, specifically David kings.
-This makes sense when you consider the virgin Mary and Mary Magdalen.
-They were both priestesses of Isis.
+This makes sense when you consider the virgin Mary and Mary Magdalene.

 In Egyptian, the word is derived from Mry “beloved” or Mr “love”.
 Mer, Merry, Marry, Mary, Marie, Miriam, Meru (indian for yoni, navel, womb, center) are all closely related.
 Mar in many languages also means Sea.
 Mary Magdelan was considered a fish goddess.
 This makes complete sense because the water is the elemental essence of the divine feminine.
 The Mer aspect of Mermaid means beloved, love, or sea, so what does maid mean?
 On the surface, maid means servant or in service to.
 However, another meaning is a virgin.
 By virgin I do NOT mean not having had sex.
 A virgin is an energetic state that feels pristine, innocent, and pure, which are all elements that can be and hopefully are felt when making love.